Cyezd/fm/README.md

 7. You should now see your new device listed in the Virtual Device Manager.
 Close the Device manager.

 ### Running the project
 You should setup a virtual or physical device detailed in the steps above.
-After setting up your device, you can run the Andriod-RadioPlayer `radioplayer` demo on your device.
+After setting up your device, you can run the Andriod-RadioPlayer `radioplayer` on your device.

 1. From with-in Android Studio, select **Run > Run 'radioplayer'**
 2. Select your desired virtual or physical device and click OK.